alamedyang/natlang-parser/docs-sources/top.md

 *Any* action with `if`...`then goto` syntax can use this zigzag syntax instead.

-Note that the actions `RUN_SCRIPT` (`goto script $string`) and `LOAD_MAP` (`load map $string`) will cause the current script slot to jump to an entirely different script.
+Note that the actions `RUN_SCRIPT` (`goto script $string`) and `LOAD_MAP` (`load map $string`) will cause the current script slot to jump to a different script.
 In such cases, any in-progress zigzags will be aborted.

 #### Consequences and drawbacks

-1. This macro does not understand MGS Natlang syntax at all, and simply moves tokens around into an expanded form somewhat naively.
-What's more is that this macro does not create procedural scripts intelligently; it will make entirely empty scripts in certain conditions, e.g. when there's no converging behavior after a zigzag.
+1. This macro does not understand MGS Natlang syntax at all, and moves tokens around into an expanded form somewhat naively.
+What's more is that this macro does not create procedural scripts intelligently; it will make empty scripts in certain conditions, e.g. when there's no converging behavior after a zigzag.
 	- **This is currently a big problem for `on_tick` scripts**, as the game will crash if an empty `on_tick` script is attempted.
 Several kinds of common `on_tick` behavior will therefore need to be done the old way.
 2. This abstracted syntax obscures the fact that script jumps are happening.
-	- If you `COPY_SCRIPT` a script containing any zigzag syntax, only actions from the first script chunk will actually be copied.
+	- If you `COPY_SCRIPT` a script containing any zigzag syntax, only actions from the first script chunk will be copied.
 	- For `on_interact` scripts that must always start from the top on each attempt and for `on_tick` scripts that must loop indefinitely, you will need to **reset** the script as the very last action if there is any zigzagging involved.
 3. Any piece of script behavior that needs to be referenced by an external script cannot be made into a zigzag, as the external script needs a script name to reference.